anishniroula1/20190128-Python-Fullstack-Night/3 JavaScript/labs/lab12-vue-todos.md

 }
 ```
 In todos.html:
-- Use Vue logic (hint: v-if, v-else) to progmatically display a button depending if the todo is marked completed.
+- Use Vue logic (hint: v-if, v-else) to programmatically display a button depending if the todo is marked completed.